selvapuram/statementprocessor/README.md

 12. The input files taken for processing are kept in the classpath inside(src/main/resources)
 13. Externalization with application properties, swagger properties and messages properties
 14. spring fox swagger is used in this application for rest api visualization
+15. Spring Events are also created for Batch Started and Batch Completed

 ## Tech Stack
 * Maven